ChasNelson1990/chasnelson.co.uk/content/post/20171110_better-imaging-of-living-animals-and-the-3rs/index.md

 ---
 Recently, I was explaining my research to another academic from a different field.
 I was describing how, when imaging living animals under the microscope, we strive to keep laser power levels to the minimum needed.
 The question I got in return was: "Is that for the animal's sake or for the imaging?".
 And of course the answer is both - in general, I find that good science and better microscopy align very well with performing more humane animal research.

 This article is about how researchers are working to improve animal research by minimising numbers used, sharing animals and data and refining experimental procedures.
 This is not an article on whether or not animal experimentation should or should not be done; that is a matter of personal ethics.
-However, should you be interested in the rules and regulations surrounding animal research in the UK, I would suggest you start with Understanding Animal Research [1] and the National Centre for the Replacement, Refinement and Reduction of Animals in Research (the NC3RS) [2].
+However, should you be interested in the rules and regulations surrounding animal research in the UK, I would suggest you start with Understanding Animal Research <a href="#understanding">[1]</a> and the National Centre for the Replacement, Refinement and Reduction of Animals in Research (the NC3RS) <a href="#nc3rs">[2]</a>.

 <!--more-->

 ## Principles of the 3Rs

-The 3Rs of Replacement, Reduction and Refinement having been guiding principles for the ethical use of animal research for almost 60 years now [3].
+The 3Rs of Replacement, Reduction and Refinement having been guiding principles for the ethical use of animal research for almost 60 years now <a href="#RBH1959">[3]</a>.
 There are many places that state definitions but, for ease, these are the definitions as used by NC3RS:

 > Replacement - Accelerating the development and use of models and tools, based on the latest science and technologies, to address important scientific questions without the use of animals.
 >